Raster data as spatial layers

 There are two values that have a large spike in the count of pixels, one is 0 (non-values), what is the other value?
 If you hover over the bottom axis, you can see a magnifying glass allowing you to click and drag to zoom in along the axis.
 You can right click to zoom back out.

 Add some data to determine crop type

-Load the aci_2019_bc.tif.vat.dbf file into your project – just drag it in from the QGIS browser or a file browser.
-Check out the (attribute) table.
+Load the aci_2019_bc.tif.vat.dbf file into your project and check out the (attribute) table.

 Question 1: (1 mark)

 What pixel (cell value) has the greatest count (0.25 mark)?
 What is the type of crop with the greatest count (0.25 mark)? what number type is this raster data (0.5 mark)?

 Question 2: (1 mark)

 What is the pixel size of the dataset in meters (0.5 mark)?
 How could you figure out the area covered by the different crop types by knowing the number of pixels of each value (count column in the table) (0.5 mark)?